vbarbarosh/workflows/refresh-retry-policy/README.md

 [x] Start refresh every day at specific time.
 Ignore retries which overlaps with original timing.

-## Edge case: Refresh overlays with refresh
+## Edge case: Refresh overlaps with the following refresh

 Refresh configured to run every 30 minutes, but timeout is set to 1 hour.